Enrique Wiegand Frödden

 Enrique Wiegand Frödden (20 January 1895−12 June 1947) was a Chilean lawyer and politician who was member of the Chamber of Deputies of Chile.

 He taught at the Pontifical Catholic University of Valparaíso.

+Early life and education

+Born in Valparaíso to Augusto Wiegand and María Rosalba Frödden, he studied at the Colegio de los Sagrados Corazones de Valparaíso, where he also pursued legal studies.
+He was sworn in as a lawyer on 27 June 1917 with the thesis De la patria potestad.